 Common misconceptions about homeowners insurance are something we hear everyday.
 Most homeowner’s are required to have home insurance but do you know the truth about your policy?
 Homeowners insurance policies vary and it is important to note what your policy says about personal coverage in order to avoid common misconceptions.

-There are several types of homeowner’s insurance policies available so be certain of which one you have.
+There are several types of homeowner’s insurance policies available, be certain of which one you have.

 Various options includes coverage of :